ashcode12/password-manager/docs/Versions/Version2.1.x/README.md

 1. **Improve the UI**:
    - Redesign the interface to make it more visually appealing and user-friendly.
-   - Implement a cleaner, structured layout resembling the outline in the screenshot, focusing on the following:
+   - Implement a cleaner, structured layout resembling the outline in the screenshot*, focusing on the following:
      - Sections for adding, retrieving, and listing passwords with distinct styling.
      - A "card-like" display for retrieved and listed items to enhance readability.